uc-cdis/cdis-data-client/README.md

-# cdis-data-client
+# gen3-client
-data access client
+Gen3 client for downloading, uploading, and submitting data to Gen3 Data Commons.

 ## Installation
 *TODO: update after this is made public*